open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 start-storybook --stories 'path/to/stories/*.stories.{js,mdx}'
 ```

-Doing so allows exposing this value for various tools like `koa-middlewares` and `rollup`.
+Doing so allows exposing this value to various tools like `koa-middlewares` and `rollup`.

 ### Mimic how the preview communicates with the manager